Patrick Bergin: Early life

-Bergin was born in Dublin.
-His father, Patrick Bergin snr., was a Labour Party politician who once studied to be a priest with the Holy Ghost Fathers in Blackrock, Ireland.
+Bergin was born in Dublin, where he grew up in Drimnagh.
+His father, Paddy Bergin, was a Labour Party politician who once studied to be a priest with the Holy Ghost Fathers in Blackrock, Ireland.
 Patrick was one of four sons and one daughter (Pearse, Emmet, Patrick, Allen and Siobhan Bergin).
 He left Dublin for London in 1973, and by the time he was 17 he was in London running a theatre company.
 He worked on building sites and at a library.
-He studied at night and completed an education degree from North London Polytechnic.
+He studied at night and completed an education degree from North London Polytechnic (later the University of North London).
 He was an English teacher for several years, then formed his own theatrical company because "no one else would have him".
+His brother Emmet Bergin also became an actor, best known for playing Dick Moran in the soap opera Glenroe for its full 1983–2001 run.